 If you happen to be in Tokyo during the New Year, be sure to check out the Emperor’s New Year Greeting.
 It is a yearly event where the Imperial Family makes several appearances throughout the day.
 Be sure to get there with time to spare before the appearance is scheduled, as you’ll need to get through the security checks and lines can be long.

-Take this opportunity, since this is one of only two occasions when the private grounds of Tokyo’s Imperial Palacee are open to the public.
-The other is the Emperor’s birthday on December 23rd.
+Take this opportunity, since this is one of only two occasions when the private grounds of Tokyo’s Imperial Palace are open to the public.
+The other is the Emperor’s birthday on February 23rd.

 The days between December 29th and January 4th form one of the busiest seasons, with large crowds and long lines.
 However, New Year is for some people one of the best times of the year to visit Japan.